pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing.md

 }
 ```

-If you would run the test suite now, you would get a list of errors saying the test can't connect to the database.
+If you would run the test suite now, it would fail with a list of errors as the test can't connect to the database.
 This
 is because the tests run in the `test` environment and that environment is set up to use a different database connection
-which is defined as `PIMCORE_TEST_DB_DSN` by default (see [config_test.yml](https://github.com/pimcore/pimcore/blob/master/app/config/config_test.yml)).
+which is defined as `PIMCORE_TEST_DB_DSN` environment variable by default (see [config_test.yml](https://github.com/pimcore/pimcore/blob/master/app/config/config_test.yml)).

-You can either define the DB DSN as environment variable on your shell, hardcode it into the PHPUnit config file (not
+You can either define the database DSN as environment variable on your shell, hardcode it into the PHPUnit config file (not
 recommended) or remove/alter the customized `doctrine` section from `config_test.yml` completely to have Pimcore connect
 to the DB defined in `system.php` during tests.
 What to use depends highly on your environment and your tests - if you have
-tests which make changes to the database you'll probably want to run them on a different database which a predefined data
+tests which make changes to the database you'll probably want to run them on a different database with a predefined data
 set.
 The example below just passes the DB connection as env variable:

 ```